fbrctr/boilerplate-toolkit/README.md

+**Disclaimer** - This is a work in progress and is not ready for consumption.
+[Reach out](http://twitter.com/lukeaskew) if you'd like to contribute.

 # Boilerplate Toolkit

 The Boilerplate Toolkit UI toolkit is a highly-modular design system for rapid web page development.
 It contains different materials that can be assembled into more complex page layouts.